 Frownies is a brand that calls their product the “Original Wrinkle Patch” and makes “facial smoothing patches” that attach to the face with adhesives and are used to reduce the appearance of wrinkles.
 The brand also sells cosmetic products like serums and eye cream.

-Do Frownies Work?
+How Do Frownies Work?

-Frownies doesn’t seem to link to any scientific research anywhere on their site proving how their products work, and we fail to see how sticking adhesive patches to the face would cause a reduction in lines or wrinkles.
+Frownies doesn’t seem to link to any clinical studies anywhere on their site proving how their products work, and we fail to see how sticking adhesive patches to the face would cause a reduction in lines or wrinkles.

 If the only benefit comes from the ingredients topically applied to the face, those same ingredients could be applied in a more standard and convenient cosmetic format like a serum.

 The study authors concluded that the pads were only effective immediately after use, and didn’t provide any long-term benefit.

 What Are Frownies Made Of?